 - Nylon pouch included

-- Folded length just 9.5 inches
+- Folded blade length of just 9.5 inches

 - Easy to transport